tapzx2/digital-garden/content/Collegiate Shag Demystified - A Simple Progression for Professional Dancers.md

 ### Conclusion
 Okay!
 That's enough for the first session.

-For the second session the focus is on the [[Getting the Scoot in Shag]].
+For the second session the focus is on the Getting the Scoot in Shag.
 ## Choose Your Own Adventure
 There's shag specific lead/follow technique in many of the patterns.